petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/sorting-results-in-a-search-blueprint.md

     }
     ```

-1. Now click _Preview_ in the toolbar, search for the result with the nested field, and expand its fields.
+1. Click _Preview_ in the toolbar, search for the result with the nested field, and expand its fields.
 ```

 For a nested field, the sort configuration's field declaration is more complicated: